 Before I tell you our answer, let me say why it’s so important to be clear about it.
 People can typically list lots of things that are wrong in their organizations and need to be fixed: for example, their marketing message, their sales force, their IT department, their retention of key employees.
 Too often, those kinds of issues make up the “strategic plan.”
 But none of these issues are necessarily strategic.
 They could simply involve fixing current operations.

 - Strategic planning is a key aspect of leadership.
 It requires the ability to assess and analyze, explore alternative strategies, assess the resources required, and finally to decide to execute on a specific plan that concentrates resources on key areas of the organization over a sustained period of time in order to gain long-term advantage.
 See: The Six Rings Strategic Planning Model.

 Specifically, here’s what’s involved:

 This is typically where a S.W.O.T. analysis comes in handy, or a trends analysis.
 These assessments need to be data-driven.
 You can’t simply rely on opinions and “urban myths” to draw the right conclusions.
 As issues are identified, you need to keep asking: What data do we have and what does it tell us?
 How significant is this problem relative to our competitors or peers?
 What is within our power to control?

-- Strategic planning involves developing recommendations and making decisions about strategic change: i.e. what could we do that would have a long-term impact on your strength as a company or organization?
+For example, what could we do that would have a long-term impact on our strength as a company or organization?
 Key questions include what outcomes you’re trying to achieve, how to achieve higher levels of impact, and how you would measure success.